D067659/tpmc_documentation/technical_documentation/frontend_service.md

 ## Functionality explained by Actions
 ### Create or edit a Routine
 After the login a user is able to either edit existing routines or create a new one from scratch.
 Through the model binding (binding a JSON to specific input fields of the HTML), there is no specical effort in creating a valid JSON for a routine.
 Through the two-way binding concept of VueJS, all the necessary information is handed-in by the user automatically by filling the required input fields.
-The information about the available components and their metadata is described [in the Master Service documentation](https://github.com/D067659/tpmc_documentation/blob/master/technical_documentation/master_service.md#available_components-endpoint)
+The information about the available components and their metadata is described in the master service documentation, [section AVAILABLE_COMPONENTS](https://github.com/D067659/tpmc_documentation/blob/master/technical_documentation/master_service.md#available_components-endpoint)